 To apply for this visa, you must hold valid passport from the country involved in the Working Holiday Program with Canada.

 - Costa Rica

 - Republic of Ireland

 - Mexico and Ukraine: The youth mobility agreements between Canada and these countries are currently under review.
 So, the IEC pool for Mexico and Ukraine is currently not open.

 Generally you can apply for Working Holiday Visa if you:

-- have health insurance for the duration of thier working holiday visa in Canada
+- Have health insurance for the duration of their working holiday visa in Canada

 - have enough money to buy a return or onward travel ticket at the end of your stay

 - Will not be accompanied by dependent children at any time during your stay

 Step by Step Process of applying for working holiday visa in Canada: